-Generally, College judicial/student conduct jurisdiction shall apply to conduct which occurs on College premises or which, if it occurs off the College premises, adversely affects the College community or the pursuit of its objectives.
+Generally, College judicial/student conduct jurisdiction shall apply to conduct that occurs on College premises or which, if it occurs off the College premises, adversely affects the College community or the pursuit of its objectives.

 Violations of College policy, whether violations of the law or not, which occur off campus are subject to College judicial/student conduct action.
 The College may pursue judicial/student conduct action against a student at the same time the student is facing criminal charges even if the criminal prosecution is pending, has been dismissed, or the charges have been reduced.
-In some cases, students will receive an interim suspension until criminal proceedings are resolved.
+In some cases, students will receive an interim suspension and/or other interim measures until criminal proceedings are resolved.

-Students who violate laws off campus may also face College judicial/student conduct sanctions.
+Students who violate laws off campus may also face College judicial/student conduct action.
 More specifically, if a student is arrested for DUI, controlled substance, marijuana, and/or drug paraphernalia, and/or violence related to alcohol or drug issues, College charges will be filed.
 In cases of open containers and underage possession, the College reserves the right to bring charges; however, repeated offenses of this nature will result in College charges.

 Entry of the arrest of a student into a police blotter and/or notification by local law enforcement/criminal justice agencies is considered sufficient documentation to refer the student to the College judicial/student conduct system.
-First-time minor offenses may result in a letter of censure rather than referral to the College judicial/student conduct system.
+First-time minor offenses may result in a letter of censure/warning rather than referral to the College judicial/student conduct system.

 Students in College-sanctioned activities must follow the same policies of conduct and possible judicial/student conduct actions if on campus.